Tyler-Keith-Thompson/CucumberSwift/README.md

 ### Hooks
 CucumberSwift comes with 6 hooks, Before/After Feature Before/After Scenario and Before/After step, use them like so

+NOTE: Hooks can be setup in more than 1 place however each hook will only be called once
 ```swift
 import Foundation
 import XCTest